 Ayasuluk Castle is located on the highest hill of Selcuk Province.
 During the archaeological excavations in the region, remains dating back to the Neolithic Age were found.

 The first castle here was built in the Byzantine period.
-However, it changed hands after the Seljuk Turks entered Anatolia aftermath of Battle of Manzikert.
+However, it changed hands after the Seljuk Empire entered Anatolia aftermath of Battle of Manzikert.
 The fortress, which was strengthened during the Seljuk period, had 15 watch towers, living spaces and mosques.
 However, many of these historical buildings are in ruins today.

 If you go to the castle, which has a bird’s eye view, you can take beautiful photos.
 However, as archaeological excavations continue, some parts of the castle are sometimes closed to visitors.

 Isa Bey Mosque, built during the Seljuk period, is one of the most beautiful works of 14th century architecture.
 Surrounded by high walls, the courtyard reflects a great stonework.
 There are reused columns in the courtyard and in some parts of the building that had been taken from an old Roman bath.

 The name of the architect who designed the building was noted in the mosque inscription, which reflects the beauty of Turkish calligraphy.
 Isa Bey Mosque, one of the oldest examples of Turkish mosques in Anatolia, is definitely a place to be seen.

 The Byzantine Aqueduct, which passes through the Selcuk district, attracts the attention of tourists as a place where storks nest on it.
 You may want to photograph the historical aqueduct located very close to the Isa Bey Mosque and St. John’s Basilica, which we mentioned in the upper lines.